-The coefficient of thermal expansion of a gasket may be different from that of the other clamped parts or the fastener hence temperature changes can affect joint performance.
+The coefficient of thermal expansion of a gasket can be different from that of the other clamped parts or the fastener hence temperature changes can affect joint performance.

 Including an elastic-plastic nonlinear spring applied in the joint diagram results in a joint non-linear joint diagram such as shown in Figure 7-16.
 In this figure the amount of creep is indicated by the difference between the dotted and full lines.